 - One or more complementary members with skills that will add value to the team’s ability to assess the technological or business potential of the idea.

 The WSU I-Corps directors will put members into teams in order to match participants with different experiences.

-I-Corps is available at all WSU campuses via Zoom Conference App.
+I-Corps is available at all WSU campuses as well as non-WSU participants via Zoom Conference App.